 Together, these composers show perseverance and creativity.
 They also demonstrate how music can express emotion and balance.
 In turn, students learn important musical foundations.

-Overall, studying the Classical Period builds listening skills.
+Overall, studying Classical Period music builds listening skills.
 It also helps students understand music history.
 Most importantly, it connects past composers to modern learning.